 Alli says that she will go to college when she decides what she wants to be–and she plans to pay for her own education.
 With her characteristic independence, determination and maturity, I know she will do what she says.
 Ultimately she will choose a career that is meaningful, challenging and right for her–and a school where she can get the education to make it happen.

-Editor’s note: After attending five colleges over seven years, Alli graduated in May, 2011, from California State University at Fullerton.
+Editor’s note: After attending five colleges over seven years, Alli graduated from California State University at Fullerton.

 Darryle Pollack is a writer, inspirational speaker, and role model for resilience, with her TED talk, blog and upcoming book all titled I Never Signed up For This….
 An early adopter of social media and blogging, Darryle is also a leading voice for women online, with her writing featured on websites including the Huffington Post, Scary Mommy, Purple Clover, and as BlogHer Voice of the Year.